-• · · · · · · · Sustainable investment means an investment in Does this financial product have a sustainable investment objective? an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies $\bullet \bullet$ Yes •0 $\checkmark$ No inv It will make a minimum of sustainable investments with an environmental objective :% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments follow good governance practices.
-The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under classification system laid the EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
-That Regulation does not include a list of socially in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ✓ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy sustainable economic $\checkmark$ with a social objective activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. inv ill make a minimum of sustainable estments with a social objective : % not romotes E/S characteristics, but will t make any sustainable estments
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies ●● □ Yes •0 √ No It will make a minimum investments with an e objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments follow good governance practices.
+The EU Taxonomy is a in economic activitien environmentally suther EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not ☐ in economic activit qualify as environn sustainable under Taxonomy nentally with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy include a list of socially sustainable economic $\checkmark$ with a social objective activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+It will make a minimum investments with a so% It promotes E/S characteristics, but will not make any sustainable investments